mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 * If both a leaf and its siblings are pruned, a hash (i.e. pruned subtree) will be provided.
 * If a leaf is pruned but its sibling has not been pruned, both leaves will be provided, and the node should mark the pruned sibling (as indicted by the output bitmap set) as pruned within local storage.

-Although the reasoning behind this is outside the scope of this document, a discussion of why this is the case can be found here https://github.com/mimblewimble/grin/pull/3695#issuecomment-1048770398, (see future possibilities below) TBD
+Although the reasoning behind this detail is outside the scope of this document, a discussion of it can be found here https://github.com/mimblewimble/grin/pull/3695#issuecomment-1048770398.

 #### Appending Hashes and Leaf Data to MMRs

-A high-level description of applying segment data is as follows:
+Segment data is applied to MMRs according to this high-level algorithm:

-* Sort hash and leaf positions (along with data elements) into their insertion order
+* Sort all provided hash and leaf positions (along with data elements) into their insertion order
-* Iterate through all elements.
+* Iterate through all elements:
-	* Skip any hash at a position that has already been applied to the tree (but validate it matches what's been calculated)
+	* Skip any hash at a position that has already been applied to the tree (but validate hashes match whatever hash the node may have already calculated as belonging at that position)
-	* If the next element is a leaf, append to the MMR as usual
+	* If the next element is a leaf, append it to the MMR as usual, then
-		* If it is a left sibling, append as usual (the next element will be the corresponding right sibling regardless of pruned status)
+		* If it is a left sibling, the next element will be the corresponding right sibling, so no further action is needed.
-		* If it is a right sibling, calculate and append hashes up to the next leaf insertion index
+		* If it is a right sibling, calculate and append hashes into the MMR up to the next leaf insertion index
 	* If the next element to be inserted is a pruned subtree (i.e. a hash value,) add the subtree to the MMR then calculate and append hashes up to the position of the next leaf insertion index.
-(These hash values that should also be supplied within the segments's list of hashes, so the node should ensure the calculated hashes match the segment's data).
+These hash values that should also be supplied within the segments's list of hashes, so the node should ensure the calculated hashes match the segment's data.

-Example:
+#### Example of appending segment data to an MMR

 Assume the current state of the MMR is as follows: